‘The Walking Dead’ Season 9 Return: Norman Reedus Reveals A ‘Mutual Respect’ Between Daryl Dixon And Alpha

 SPOILER ALERT: This article discusses the mid-season finale of AMC’s The Walking Dead Season 9.
 Please proceed with caution if you have not yet viewed this episode and wish to avoid spoilers.

 The mid-season finale for The Walking Dead saw the communities discover that walkers weren’t actually evolving.
-With the death of Jesus (Tom Payne), the groups realized that those walkers who appeared to be able to talk were actually humans in the disguise of the undead.
+With the death of Jesus (Tom Payne), the groups realized that those walkers who appeared to be able to talk were actually humans in the guise of the undead.
 This new group, known in the comics as the Whisperers, will continue to create havoc when Season 9 returns.

 However, according to Norman Reedus, his character, Daryl Dixon, will have a lot to do with the new group after arriving at Hilltop with Henry (Matt Lintz) and discovering the upheaval there.